S-Vermeer/FTD-Git/Locations/Basement.md

 Kettle or Piano ^bsc-6
 #TS: 21:28.
 Majority voted Kettle.
 Contains a pair of cards (4 of hearts and 7 of hearts), a shell, and a coupon but no paper.
 Goes to check the piano and finds it along with a #TS: 21:44 google docs link written by a child in red crayon.
 The stranger is no longer in the room.
 Sunny calls out
 to it whether she can ask it about it, but no response.

+#TS: 23:34.
+Was searching in the [[Basement]] during the day to spot anything she missed, sees opened bag of canine carry outs on the ground.
+These are the dog treats she got for [[Grimm]], they are open and half of them are gone.
+They don't have any pets in the house.

+#TS: 26:29.
+Discord link + closer look at contents from the kettle from the [[Basement]].
+The coupon was for a high school, american school, At home in your spare time - No classes.
+Diploma awarded.
+Mail coupon today for free information.
+There are matches inside.